 If you have no sympathy for human pain,

 Rumi was the unique Iranian poet of 700 years ago.
 His rhythmic poems describe Iranian traditional systems of music.
 His words of wisdom, spiritual and love poems are still quoted by Persian speaking people.
 His book became the bestselling book of the late 20th century in the US and his poems’ recordings made their way to the Billboard’s top 20 list.

 Hafez was the master of Persian ghazals and still is after 700 years.
 The figurative language he’s used was an escape way under the rule of Mongols in Iran.
 His description of love and beautiful language of spiritual values are uniquely adorable.

-In addition to such famous poets, there are large number of other poets who are quite well liked by Iranians although non-Iranians may have not heard of them.
+In addition to such famous poets, there are a large number of other poets who are quite well-liked by Iranians although non-Iranians may have not heard of them.

 Such tombs are inside beautiful gardens, not among other graves in a cemetery.
 The decoration of the settings around it and the monument built for them are parts of the whole honor dedicated to them.